-Two weeks in Africa: three countries – Zimbabwe, Botswana and Namibia.
+Two weeks in Africa with Nomad Adventure Tours: three countries – Zimbabwe, Botswana and Namibia.
 Fourteen days to try and get a feel for this immense, hauntingly beautiful continent.
 To dip our feet in the pond, and decide if we want to come back in a few years and dive right in.

 I wasn’t really sure what to expect – Africa always seemed quite mysterious to me, cloaked in diversity and vastness.
 Granted, what I saw of this continent was only a small part, but that small part was quite incredible.

 My only regret was that I didn’t take a longer lens – my longest being a 70-200mm.
 When I go back I’ll take something that can get me to at least 400mm, even if I have to rent it for a few weeks.

 My highlights on this Nomad Adventure Tours trip: having our boat charged by a hippo; being 3 metres from an incredible lioness; chasing a black mamba (extremely deadly snake); gazing at the most incredibly clear skies i’ve ever witnessed.

 You have to go.
 Alternatively, if you’re getting married and are looking for a wedding photographer, check out my blog here.